giampaolo/psutil/docs/api.rst

    The process has finished execution and released its resources, but it remains in the process table until the parent reaps it via ``wait()``.
+   See also :ref:`faq_zombie_process`.

 .. data:: STATUS_DEAD

-   The final process state where the kernel is actively removing its entry from the system.
-Occurs after the process is reaped.
+   The process is about to disappear (final state before it is gone).

 .. data:: STATUS_WAKE_KILL